jordanmchavez/kdm-tts/Backlog.md

 * Gigalion vignette
 * Strains
 * Support for "Enter" to select first item in search
-* Dice infinites
 * Organ grinder back central filigree is a lighter color than the others...not terrible but slightly noticable.
-* Slot for terrain bag
-* Move resets for promo/rare/starting gear to the other side...to hard to click next to big slocs
-* Move "pack button" to below surv action so it's clearer what it affects

 # Possibly Will Do
 * Battle UI work with weird shit like slenderman katana